Incorporating video into your marketing strategy is now table stakes – in fact, 86% of businesses were using videos for marketing in 2021.

 Among these are some sites with massive traffic figures, including:

-According to YouTube, users watched over 1 billion hours of video on the site every day in 2017.
+According to YouTube, users watched over 1 billion hours of video on the site every day.

 Whether you open up your laptop, unlock your phone, or fire up your smart TV, there is no escaping video content, so you might as well embrace it.